Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

 - ID: 190

-- Purpose: Amount of food gathered multiplier of the source player
+- Purpose: Amount of food gathered from all sources (except from sheep) multiplier of the source player

 - Default Values: